marcusoftnet/marcusoftnet.github.io/_posts/2016-01-14-prioritization-thoughts-and-tools.md

 The meaning of the ranking criteria is another common discussion point.
 This is also healthy, since a solid understanding of these shows where our overarching priority lies.

 <blockquote>What?
 How can Feature 1 get 1 on quick to implement? ....
-Aaaaahhh - I thought that meant ...</blockquote>
+Aah - I thought that meant ...</blockquote>

 Very often it leads to us expressing the evaluation criteria in another, more clear way.